-All administrative appeals for DCFS will be held in-person in the DCFS region or parish where the valid finding occurred or in a location designated and agreed upon by all parties and DAL for convenience and accessibility, or as ordered by DAL.
+Most administrative appeals for DCFS are held by telephone or by zoom.
+You can request an in-person hearing and the hearing may be held in a location designated and agreed upon by all parties and DAL for convenience and accessibility, or as ordered by DAL.

 Who has the burden of proof?

 The DCFS will bear the burden of proof and must prove that it is more likely than not that the finding of valid should be upheld.
 Once a Motion of Discovery is signed by the ALJ the Department will release any relevant records and/or reports to individuals, their counsel, or other legal representation.
 The Department will not release any information that is considered confidential pursuant to LA R.S.
 46:56 which include information concerning the reporter.

 May I call witnesses?